 Despite these changes, Superman (and thus DC Comics as a whole) still used the sliding-timeline shtick post-Crisis.
 For instance, Pa Kent mentions Sputnik when Clark’s rocket first lands on Earth (Sputnik was launched in 1957, 29 years before 1986).

 Additionally, several late 80s stories presented Pa Kent as a veteran of World War II; by the 90s, this had been changed to Pa being a Korean War vet.
-While Ma and Pa Kent’s ages have never been set in stone (portrayals have ranged from late middle age to looking like contemporaries of Grandpa Simpson), I’d imagine these days (if he still served in the military at all), Pa Kent’s now a veteran of the Vietnam War, or even the first Gulf War.
+While Ma and Pa Kent’s ages have never been set in stone (portrayals have ranged from late middle age to looking like contemporaries of Grandpa Simpson), I’d imagine these days (if he still served in the military at all), Pa Kent’s now a veteran of the Vietnam War at the earliest.

-Yes, this means that nowadays, Clark’s a “millennial.”
-At this point, Clark’s teen years are either in the late 90s to early 00s (if he’s 35) or the mid-2000s (if he’s 29).
-Looking back at what was popular around 15 years ago, teenage Clark and Lana (and yes, Lois Lane too) now would’ve grown up with:
+Yes, this means that nowadays, Clark’s a millennial.
+At this point, Clark’s teen years are either during the late 90s and early aughts (if he’s 35) or during the mid-to-late aughts (if he’s 29).
+Looking back at what was popular in their “day,” a 16-year-old Clark and Lana (and yes, Lois too) in 2001 would’ve been interested in:

-- Music acts like Usher, Jay-Z, Matchbox Twenty, and Beyoncé.
+- Music by Usher, Matchbox Twenty, and Destiny’s Child.

 - Dealing with the early days of the War on Terror.